akimatsushima/this-modern-career/README.md

 # This Modern Career

 A visual essay and interactive simulation about corporate hierarchies, merit, and luck.
+Published at https://akimatsushima.github.io/this-modern-career/.
 The project has two main parts:

 - **Web app (`webapp/`)** – React + TypeScript single-page app that presents the essay, interactive simulation, and charts.
-- **Simulation (`simulation/`)** – Placeholder for Python scripts that were used to generate the datasets behind the charts.
-The scripts are not included in this repository.
+- **Simulation (`simulation/`)** – Python scripts used to run large-scale Monte Carlo simulations and generate the datasets behind the charts.

 ---